dabonneville/feedloggr/README.md

 You can then login to the admin interface and add new Rss/Atom feed URLs.

-Updating Feedloggr with more, up to date news is done by calling `feedloggr.utils.update_feeds()` within a [flask app context](http://flask.pocoo.org/docs/appcontext/).
+Updating feedloggr with more, up to date news is done by calling `feedloggr.utils.update_feeds()` within a [flask app context](http://flask.pocoo.org/docs/appcontext/).
 Example: